 Allowing service to be a guiding force in Chris’ life has led her to amazing places, including the Peace Corps, providing educational support for kids living in low income housing properties, engaging in intense therapeutic work with children and families in crisis, and opening a restaurant, as well as PHC.
 She initially began her commitment to PHC as the House Manager, then assisted in the formation of the Community Companion Program and has recently shifted her role to the Director of Community and Social Services.
 Other sources of great joy in her life are her husband and 3 kiddos, running, exploring new parts of our world, playing with friends, and getting outside.

 David likes finding practical ways to make people’s lives a little easier.
 His professional background started with engineering and led to software development, where he eventually discovered the satisfaction of service to non-profit organizations.
 He enjoys the sense of community and common purpose he finds at PHC.
 David keeps his inner engineer and idealist happy by incorporating environmentally sustainable technologies and practices wherever possible.
 When he’s not responding to emergencies at the apartments, he tries to catch up with his two active teenagers.

-Alexia Cameron, Operations Manager
+Nate Kraus, Operations Manager